alifa98/point2hex/tutorial/Points2Hex.md

 This is a step-by-step example of how to use Point2Hex to convert a GPS trace dataset to hexagon traajectories.

+Note: this tutorial will be updated soon according to the new API, the commands in the home readme are up-to-date.

 # Step 1: Clone the repository
 use the following command to clone the repository: